NetLogo/NW-Extension/README.md

 This version of the extension is **not** pre-installed in NetLogo 5.0.5.
 To use it, you will need to either build it yourself ([see below](https://github.com/nicolaspayette/netlogo-network#building)) or **[download it from here](https://github.com/downloads/NetLogo/NW-Extension/nw-ext-beta-0.02.zip)**.

+Also note that the current version of the extension requires at least NetLogo 5.0.5.

 (For help with extensions in general, see the [NetLogo User Manual](http://ccl.northwestern.edu/netlogo/docs/).)

 This extension is still in development.
 Users are invited to experiment with it and report any issues they might find [here on GitHub](https://github.com/NetLogo/NW-Extension/issues/new).
 A look at [the list of open issues](https://github.com/NetLogo/NW-Extension/issues?state=open) will give you a good idea of the current state of development.

 Also, be aware that the syntax of some primitives could change in future versions of the extension.
 You will have to modify your code accordingly.

-The source code for the extension is currently hosted online at https://github.com/NetLogo/NW-Extension.
+The source code for the extension is hosted online at https://github.com/NetLogo/NW-Extension.

 A much shorter version of this documentation, that can be useful as a cheat sheet, is [available as a PDF file](doc/cheat-sheet/nw-ext-cheat-sheet.pdf?raw=true).